APrIGF Macao 2015 Synthesis Document

 “The Outcomes Document aims to document” with “The Outcomes Document aims to identify” to avoid duplication of using “document”.

-I’ve recently started a website, the info you provide on this web site has helped me greatly.
+I have recently started a web site, the info you offer on this web site has helped me greatly.
 Thanks for all of your time & work.
-“My dear and old country, here we are once again together faced with a heavy trial.” by Charles De Gaulle.

 Website content © APrIGF Document Platform 2025.
 All rights reserved.